EntityProcess/codemerge/README.md

 - Merge multiple code files into one output file
 - Specify files/directories to ignore during merging
+- Compare two commits and merge changed files into one output file.
 - Calculate token counts for each file and total tokens
 - Verbose output mode for detailed information
 - Written in Go for fast performance